CD Edition: 1000

 Cover Art: Renko Ishida Dempster, Paul Kikuchi

-Download & CD, LP at Bandcamp
+Download & CD Bandcamp

 Open Graves is a duo of Paul Kikuchi and Jesse Olsen.
 Flightpatterns is a follow up to their first release, Hollow Lake, both albums recorded inside the Dan Harpole Cistern, an empty 2-million gallon water cistern in Port Townsend, WA.
 Joined by cistern veteran Stuart Dempster, the ensemble explores the 40 plus reverb time with atmospheric improvisations, enveloping waves of feedback, and impressionistic free-jazz.